sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 INFO: Build completed successfully, 1 total action
 ```

 It works!
 You could stop here, and call it a day, but that would create issues with our code editors, as it wouldn't be able to find the symbols and functions declared in that `operations.go` file.
-And if someone tried to build the code with normal Go tooling (as running a quick `go test` is very convenient) that would fail as well.
+If someone tried to build the code with normal Go tooling (like running a quick `go test` which is very convenient) they'll encouter some problems as the tooling will fail.

 Solution exists to make `gopls` aware of the Bazel generated files, but it's not very convenient and breaks standard Go tooling.
 Another approach is to write that generated file back to our source tree, exactly like we originally did with the `go:generate` statement.